TOO AFRAID TO CRY:

 — James Bready, The Baltimore Sun

 This is the third of Kathleen's six books about the American Civil War.
-It is her only non-fiction history, and took ten years to research and write.
+It is her first non-fiction history, and took ten years to research and write.
 This book is written for adults and mature teens, especially those who enjoy reading about the experiences of ordinary people caught up in extraordinary events during the war between the states.

 Historians identify the battle of Antietam (Sharpsburg), which unfolded on September 17, 1862, as “the bloodiest day in American History.”
 By best counts, more than 23,000 men were dead, wounded, or missing by nightfall.
 And left in the smoldering aftermath were the children, women, and men who made their homes in the village of Sharpsburg and on surrounding farms.